 The Gingivectomy Procedure

-Drs.
-Chapa or Ferguson first will anesthetize the area(s) to be treated.
+Dr. Chapa first will anesthetize the area(s) to be treated.
 The excess of gum tissue is removed either with a scalpel blade and sometimes some rotary instruments or a laser.
 In most cases no sutures (stitches) are required.
 The surgical sites will be sore for 24-48 hours, and medication will be provided to alleviate any discomfort experienced.
 A week follow-up appointment is usually needed to ensure proper healing.